 Captions appear on screen, and are timed to video clips.
 We caption using standard grammatical rules, as well as captioning standards.

-Important sounds, and music are noted in parenthesis: (doorbell buzzing) or ♪ (music) ♪
+Important sounds, and music are noted in parenthesis: (doorbell buzzing) or ♪ (upbeat music playing) ♪

-When speakers are undecipherable we mark that with: (inaudible)
+When dialog is indecipherable we mark that with an (inaudible) tag.

 We strive to keep captions less than 42 characters per line and timed with audio.

-Spanish to Spanish transcription is available at no extra cost.
+Spanish transcription is available.
 Please indicate that the content is Spanish on the request form's last page.

-* The turnaround time may be longer for Spanish to Spanish transcripts.
+* The turnaround time may be longer for Spanish transcripts.

 - Please note translations may take longer than a week for turnaround.
 We will give a specific turn around date when confirming request.